Father's Day savings and must-haves

-(WSAZ) -- Father's Day is June 21st.
+Father's Day is June 21st.
 You still have some time to shop, but like everything else since coronavirus... the holiday will look different this year.

 According to RetailMeNot data, nearly seven in ten people plan to make a Father's Day purchase despite the limitations of COVID-19.